Teaching Resources

 website.

-The CD version will be available on 1 March 2007.
+A CD version is also available.
 See the Japan Society website for more information and to order your copy.

 Resources for Primary Japanese

-A Japan Foundation compiled list of useful publications for teaching primary level Japanese, which are all available from our library.
+A Japan Foundation compiled list of useful publications for teaching primary level Japanese, most of them are available to loan from our Book Loan Service

 GCSE

-A Japan Foundation compiled list of useful publications for teaching GCSE, which are all available from our library. -
+A Japan Foundation compiled list of useful publications for teaching GCSE (most of them are available to loan from our Book Loan Service).

 New GCSE Kanji Cards